Jodebu/upload-to-drive/README.md

 The name you want your zip file to have.
 >- If the `target` input is a file, this input will be ignored.
 >- If not provided, it will default to the folder's name.

+## Outputs
+This section lists all outputs this action produces.
+A link to the Drive folder.

+### `link`
+The local path to the file or folder you want to upload.
+>If the path to a folder is given, it will be zipped before upload.

 ## Usage Examples
 This section contains some useful examples.